The Writers Secret Weapon for Non-writers

 If your best inspiration hits you in the shower, you can get notebooks that work there, too.

-There were some good ideas that went into the ether.
-I think.
+Without re-reading the ebook, some good ideas will vanish into the ether.

 Running a business means you have a lot in your head, all the time.
-I like to tell people their brains are so filled with wisdom and knowledge that new stuff just slides off the top, but, well.
-We have a good chuckle and vow to do better next time.
+I like to tell people their brains are so filled with wisdom and knowledge that new stuff just slides off the top.
+We have a good laugh and provise the ideas won’t escape next time.

 So carry a notebook and take clear, detailed notes.
 Record the what and the why, and where your idea fits.

-You won’t use all those ideas, but even the rejected ones can spark something new, that’s even better.
+You won’t use all those ideas, but even the rejected ones can spark something new.